 Many of these grand, turn-of-the-century buildings were used as temporary barracks during the Spanish Civil War and have undergone their fair share of conversions.
 Fortunately, these large retail stores have left their host buildings mostly untouched, respecting the original features throughout.

 We stumbled across this ‘Miami post apocalypse’ shopping mall while on a stroll along the river.
 It was eerily quiet and half the mall was empty, with some corners of the building in complete darkness.
-The art deco floors are stunning though, and they led us to a retro bowling alley decked out in deep-red neon lights, making us feel like we were back inside Madrid’s old porn cinema.
+The art deco-style floors are stunning though, and they led us to a retro bowling alley decked out in deep-red neon lights, making us feel like we were back inside Madrid’s old porn cinema.

 Location: Bowling La Ermita